Picromerus bidens: Distribution and habitat

 This species has a wide distribution in the Palaearctic, from 64°N to North Africa and from the British Isles to China.
 It has also been introduced, probably more than once, to North America, where it has been recorded from more than 180 sites.

 Habitat

 These bugs prefer deciduous and mixed forests, heathland, gardens, chalk downland and damp flower-rich meadows.

 Description

 Picromerus bidens is a large (12 to 13.5 mm long) and distinctive predatory shieldbug.
 It shows a thick rostrum directed away from head.
-Body colour is quite variable, generally light to dark brown or bluish, with red-brown antennae and legs and two unmistakable thorn-like brown projections on the sides of the pronotum (hence the species name bidens, meaning "with two teeth").
+Body colour is quite variable, generally light to dark brown or bluish, with red-brown antennae and legs and two unmistakable thornlike brown projections on the sides of the pronotum (hence the species name bidens, meaning "with two teeth").
 Front femurs are armed with a ventral spine distally.
 The early instar nymphs are commonly reddish, while the final instar nymphs are greyish black, with banded antennae and legs.